on-a-t-break/tfmw-backbywaxpls/README.md

-The `backbywaxpls` smart contract was commissioned by `on a t break` & developed by `TheLonely` for Terraformers, Many Worlds, A.K.A, TFMW, on the Wax Blockchain.
+The `backbywaxpls` smart contract was commissioned by `on a t break` & developed by `TheLonely` for Terraformers, Many Worlds, A.K.A, TFMW, under the `terraformers` collection on the Wax Blockchain.

 The purpose of this smart contract is to allow the autonomous Wax backing of NFTs.